typesense/typesense-website/docs-site/content/guide/natural-language-search.md

 /*
  *  Our JavaScript client library works on both the server and the browser.
  *  When using the library on the browser, please be sure to use the
- *  search-only API Key rather than the master API key since the latter
+ *  search-only API Key rather than an admin API key since the latter
  *  has write access to Typesense and you don't want to expose that.
  */
 export const typesense = ({ isServer = false } = {}) =>